mkulk2025/bank_marketing_campaign/README.md

 - y column: Rename to Deposit.

 # Understanding Data via visualization
-Distribution of Target (Deposit) by Category Features ( graph - please check the doc file attached for the graph)
+#Distribution of Target (Deposit) by Category Features (Graph - please check the doc file attached for the graphs)

 **Key Outcome:**
 - Clients with a house loan showed a 52.38% acceptance rate for the long-term deposit, while those with a personal loan had an even higher acceptance rate of 82.43%.